fi-muni/PA165/tasks/seminar02.md

 * Each conversion failure due missing exchange rate for given currencies as a warning
 * Each conversion failure due `ExternalServiceFailureException` as an error

-Don't forget to log all useful context information, but avoid unnecessary string concatenations.
+Do not forget to log all useful context information, but avoid unnecessary string concatenations.

 **Task 07** Add log4j and slf4j-log4j12 as the maven dependency: